aarontheninetyninth/Honse/README.md

 ## Very Much Frequently Asked Questions ❓

-Do you have a question regarding Dogecoin?
+Do you have a question regarding Hoecoin?
 An answer is perhaps already in the [FAQ](doc/FAQ.md) or the
 [Q&A section](https://github.com/dogecoin/dogecoin/discussions/categories/q-a)
 of the discussion board!